Network QoS and VNFs

 Uplink & Downlink

-Fogify provides users the ability to define different uplink
+Fogify provides users the ability to define different uplink and downlink characteristics.

-Specifically, users can define network latency
+Specifically, users can define network latency, bandwidth and drop packet rate.

 We should note here that if a user would like to determine a general characteristic between two nodes,

-.
+user has to specify both uplink and downlink.
 For instance, if the network delay between two nodes, A and B, is 6ms

-user should determine 3ms
+user should determine 3ms uplink and 3ms downlink in both nodes.

-rate is determined by a percentage (e.g. 0.1%
+The measurement unit of bandwidth is Mbps while the drop rate is determined by a percentage (e.g. 0.1%).

-definition since it can be much more complex than bandwidth
+The next subsection illustrates the network latency definition since it can be much more complex than bandwidth or drop rate.

 Network Latency

-is composed of the average network delay
+Latency is composed of the average network delay and the optional properties of deviation,

 maximum percent of difference between previous delay value and the current one.

-are measured in ms
+Both delay and deviation are measured in ms.

 Finally, users can determine the distribution